sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

   Sublime Text will automatically activate this syntax definition for them.

 `contexts`
-: A container for your patterns.
+: A container for contexts that contain your match patterns.
+  You'll notice the `main` context from [How Syntax Definitions Work][syndef-work] and some other sample contexts we won't need.

+[scope]: index.md#scopes
+[syndef-work]: index.md#how-syntax-definitions-work

 For our example, edit the template with the following information, and throw away everything after `main:`.